 The examiner will set up the sat nav and provide initial instructions.
 Once the car is moving, the examiner will simply observe the learner following the route.

-The main objective is to see whether the learner can follow directions while driving safely.
-This applies whether they are taking driving lessons in Manchester amongst busy city traffic or somewhere out in quieter, rural Wales; they will be expected to be able to navigate by themselves using the satnav and road signs.
-This requires forward planning, such as glancing at the sat nav in advance and familiarising themselves with the next junction or manoeuvre before they reach it.
+The main goal is to see if the learner can follow directions while driving safely.
+This is true whether you’re taking driving lessons in Manchester amongst busy city traffic, or on quiet roads in rural Wales.
+You’ll be expected to navigate on your own using the sat nav and road signs.
+This means planning ahead, like glancing at the sat nav early and getting to know the next junction or manoeuvre before you reach it.

 What is the independent driving section testing?